martinthomson/is-the-future/draft-thomson-is-the-future.md

 Of recent documents published on the stream, 76 of the 181 documents include IANA considerations sections that demand specific actions of IANA.

+This count might be inflated, as some documents contain IANA considerations that appear to make a request of IANA, but do not have concrete actions.
+For example, {{?RFC5690}} contains a list of codepoints that are specifically set to "TBD".

 Note:

 : Several RFCs published on April 1 request various actions, such as that in